mdyd-dev/module-dashboard/README.md

 ### POS Dashboard is Administration panel for POS ###

-Consit of:
+List of features:

-* user management
+* user management, roles

 ### Installation ###